Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Designing a Dialogue Agent

-\paragraph{Explicit Attributes.} Apart from the implicit aspects of the dialogue agent's input, there are also explicit aspects to consider.
-These aspects constitute the input modality \cite{doi:10.1080/10350330.2018.1504732} and any additional knowledge supplied to the agent \cite{dinan2018wizard}.
-Input can be unimodal, such as text or audio, or in a combination of modalities, such as an image and associated text as in the case of visual question-answering systems \cite{Parvaneh2019ShowPA}.
+\paragraph{Explicit Attributes} Apart from the implicit aspects of the dialogue agent's input, various input characteristics are external in nature and should be considered while building a dialogue agent.
+These aspects constitute the input modality \citep{doi:10.1080/10350330.2018.1504732} and any additional knowledge supplied to the agent \citep{dinan2018wizard}.
+Input can be unimodal, such as text or audio, or in a combination of modalities, such as an image and associated text, as in the case of visual question-answering systems \citep{Parvaneh2019ShowPA}.
 Furthermore, additional knowledge may be required to generate appropriate responses.
-For example, in a chit-chat setting, the agent may need to possess commonsense knowledge \cite{strathearn-gkatzia-2022-task2dial}, while in a question-answering setting, the agent may need to access relevant documents to provide accurate responses \cite{feng-etal-2020-doc2dial}.
+For example, in a chit-chat setting, the agent may need to possess commonsense knowledge \citep{strathearn-gkatzia-2022-task2dial}, while in a question-answering setting, the agent may need to access relevant documents to provide accurate responses \citep{feng-etal-2020-doc2dial}.
 Therefore, any explicit knowledge supplied to the dialogue agent can be structured, like a tree or a tuple, or unstructured, like a document.